Department of Biological and Environmental Sciences, University of Gothenburg

 Research at the department connected to South Asia:

-Several joint research projects have taken place, as well as other forms of collaboration, see below.
+Several joint research projects have taken place, as well as other forms of collaboration.
+The main research partners on the Indian side is Professor

 The project, first entitled ”